alibabacloud-howto/devops/tutorials/getting_started_with_devops_with_kubernetes/README.md

 You can see the pipeline in Gitlab by selecting the item "CI / CD > Pipelines" from the left menu.

-After you pipeline has been executed completely, you can check you Kubernetes cluster with the following commands:
+After your pipeline has been executed completely, you can check you Kubernetes cluster with the following commands:
 * Check the deployments:
   ```bash
   kubectl get deployments